 Here at Natura Mushrooms, we’re straight shooters.
 Which is why we’re going to share our dual extraction process (which means using both hot water and alcohol).

 We start off with hot water extraction – adding water, mycelium, fruit body and botanicals into a pressure cooker.
-The process of hot water extraction is beneficial on it’s own, working to break down nutrients like polysaccharides.
+The process of hot water extraction is beneficial on its own, working to break down nutrients like polysaccharides.

 The mushroom mixture spends around 10 hours in the pressure cooker at a range of different temperatures.
-First of all, we start off on low pressure, and we gradually turn it up over the course of 4 hours.
+First of all, we start off on low pressure, and we gradually turn it up over 4 hours.
 We then leave it on high pressure for another 4 hours, and then allow it to cool for a final 2 hours.
 You see, the pressure cooker allows it to get far hotter than alternative methods of heating.
 These methods ensure the chitin wall breaks down effectively.
 And you know what they say; the best things in life take time.

 But before you start running for the hills… Know that the final product is not 96.6% alcohol.
 After a week, the liquid from the hot water extraction and alcohol extraction are combined to leave a product with only 30% alcohol.